Follow these tips from our editors to help you stay relaxed this season.

 snacks will keep you from mindlessly eating as you rush about.
 Be sure to keep

-a healthy snack, such as a South Beach Diet meal or snack bar, stashed in your
+a healthy snack, such as a South Beach Diet 100-Calorie Snack Bar or On the Go Bar, stashed in your

-bag to nibble on in case you hit a slump during your holiday shopping trips.
+bag to nibble on in case you hit a slump during your holiday activities.

 When you exercise, your brain releases multiple